ab604/claude-code-r-skills/README.md

 A curated collection of Claude Code configurations for modern R development.
 These skills, rules, commands, and agents help Claude Code understand R best practices and generate idiomatic, high-quality R code.

+## Acknowledgments

+This project uses and builds on the work of:

+- **[sj-io](https://gist.github.com/sj-io/3828d64d0969f2a0f05297e59e6c15ad)** - Original R tidyverse expert guide that formed the foundation for the R skills in this repository
+- **[Affaan M / everything-claude-code](https://github.com/affaan-m/everything-claude-code)** - Framework structure, rules, commands, and agents adapted for R development

 ## Overview

 This repository provides Claude Code configurations specifically designed for R developers, combining: